sjultra/mct_apo/README.md

-# j19mct
+# MCT_APO
-July 2019 Multi Cloud Testing Project
+### Multi Cloud Test with Aporeto Distributed Firewall Integrated
+A collection of terraform infrastructure and scripts with the purpose of building a fast corporate ready enviroment using multicloud.